hanassser/my_blog/data/blog/spring.md

    - When the application shuts down (e.g., when the server is stopped), Spring destroys the beans in the application context.
    - For beans with a `@PreDestroy` annotated method, Spring invokes this method to perform any necessary cleanup before the bean is destroyed.

-## What is Spring Boot
+## Three core concepts of Spring Framework
-We don't need to do the hell configuration XML Bean anymore!
-Or other configurations!
-The fundamental idea of Spring Boot is **Convention over Configuration** (CoC).
-This means Developers only need to specify the part that is not compliant.
-Spring Boot configures the convention.
-It saves developers lots of time.

-## Two Core technologies
+- **Dependency Injection**
+  - DI is a design pattern.
+The dependencies of a class are injected from the outside rather than created internally.
+  - It helps in decoupling components and make them easier to test, maintain and reuse.
+  - DI can be achieved through
+    - **constructor injection**
+      ```Java
+      public class MyClass {
+          private final Dependency dependency;

+          public MyClass(Dependency dependency) {
+            this.dependency = dependency;
+          }
+      }
+      ```

+    - **setter injection**
+      ```Java
+      public class MyClass {
+          private Dependency dependency;

+          public void setDependency(Dependency dependency) {
+            this.dependency = dependency;
+          }
+      }
+      ```
+    - **field injection**
+      ```Java
+      public class MyClass {
+          @Autowired
+          private Dependency dependency;
+      }
+      ```

 - **Inversion of Control (IoC) container.**
-- **AOP framework.**

   IoC is a software engineering **design principle**.
   The control over object creation and management is shifted from the application code to a framework or container.
   This promotes decoupling, flexibility, and easier testing.
   In Spring Framework, IoC is achieved through techniques like dependency injection and is managed by the ApplicationContext container.
+- **AOP framework.**
   AOP is fantastic for decoupling and scalability.
 Coz I can add new features without changing the source code or function flow.
   Its basic principle is **Dynamic proxy technology**, the same as **Proxy design pattern**. (check out my article about [Design Pattern](https://www.hang-dong.work/blog/design-pattern)).

-### The IOC container

-## Spring Boot
+## The lifecycle of a bean
+- **Instantiation**: Beans are created by the Spring container.
+- **Population of Properties**: Dependencies and properties are injected into the bean.
+- **Bean Post-Processing**: Custom initialization logic can be applied.
+- **Initialization**: Initialization callbacks are invoked.
+- **Bean Ready for Use**: Beans is fully configured and available.
+- **Destruction**: Beans are destroyed when the application context shuts down or explicitly destroyed.